agaidus/agaidus.github.io/about.md

 On the weekends, I can generally be found in the Sierra Nevada camping, climbing, running, and hiking.

 ## Motivation for this site
 Being both a 'data scientist' and a 'GIS analyst', I initially found myself working in two disconnected worlds.
 Like most GIS professionals, I was trained in ArcGIS.
-In a typical data science project, I would use ArcPy for the spatial aspects and the SciPy stack of Python libraries for the non-spatial data wrangling and analysis.
+In a typical data science project, I would use ArcPy for the spatial aspects and the SciPy stack of Python packages for the non-spatial data wrangling and analysis.
 I think there is a better approach that offers a more seamless integration between these two worlds.

-Somewhere along the way, I discovered the set of open source spatial libraries in Python - Fiona, Shapely, pyproj, GeoPandas, PySAL - and my work instantly became more efficient and my overall understanding of GIS concepts much richer.
+Somewhere along the way, I discovered the set of open source spatial packages in Python - Fiona, Shapely, pyproj, GeoPandas, PySAL - and my work instantly became more efficient and my overall understanding of GIS concepts much richer.
 ArcPy and other desktop GIS applications are wonderful for doing GIS.
-However, for the person who is simulatenously doing spatial and non-spatial data analysis, I think that there are a number of advantages to using SciPy along with the set of open source spatial libraries:
+However, for the person who is simulatenously doing spatial and non-spatial data analysis, I think that there are a number of advantages to using SciPy along with the set of open source spatial packages:

 1. **Pythonic** - geographic data and computations use standard Python conventions and interface nicely with SciPy
 2. **Open source** - free and with a great community of developers